 The case of Charlie Gard

+Charlie Gard's parents Connie Yates and Chris Gard read a statement at the High Court after a hearing on theirmore

+Supporters of Charlie Gard's parents react outside the High Court during a hearing on the baby's future, in Lomore

-Charlie Gard's parents Connie Yates and Chris Gard leave after a hearing at the High Court in London, Britain more
+Charlie Gard's parents Connie Yates and Chris Gard read a statement at the High Court after a hearing on theirmore

 The parents of critically ill baby Charlie Gard, Connie Yates and Chris Gard, leave Great Ormond Street Hospitmore